CoderGeoff/BowlingGameKataCSharp/README.md

 # Bowling Game Kata
-The start of the classic bowling game kata, in C++ with CppUnit For Visual Studio 2013
+The start of the classic bowling game kata, in C# with Nunit For Visual Studio 2013

 This is the well-known "Bowling Game Kata".
 It's presented here as an introduction to TDD.